rohr-the-polyhobbyist/EXUBERANTEXPLORER/README.md

     ```bash
     pip install -r requirements.txt
     ```
+  * I've been actually exploring using [`uv` by astral](https://docs.astral.sh/uv/) as I learn git CI/CD and other practices.
+I'm not exactly sure what options are available for others, but this package should have the files necessary to `uv run` the necessary scripts and to install package dependencies with uv.
+(I could be wrong on that)

 ## Usage

-This section is under revision as I settle on a project structure that makes sense.
-Currently, I am looking to replicate [this project structure](https://gist.github.com/ericmjl/27e50331f24db3e8f957d1fe7bbbe510?permalink_comment_id=5031342) to get started.
+~~This section is under revision as I settle on a project structure that makes sense.
+Currently, I am looking to replicate [this project structure](https://gist.github.com/ericmjl/27e50331f24db3e8f957d1fe7bbbe510?permalink_comment_id=5031342) to get started.~~
+I will need to update this section - for now, the quick description:
+- `uv run scripts/get_scryfall_bulk_metadata.py` to download the metadata from Scryfall's API
+- You can got through the **explore-bulk-card-data** notebook to download the oracle card data and start to explore it. (in prog.)

 ## Contributing